deven96/ahnlich/docs/draft.md

     This will entail coming up with a version spec.
     Ensure same version spec on handshake between client and server

     Check if we can serialize and deserialize across the wire(bincode/serde).
 The consideration as to which to use might include speed(bincode wins) or consistency across multiple languages.
+We can also consider MessagePack which is smaller and simpler to parse than JSON but is also easy to debug

     Here's a rough sketch of commands to be expanded on later: